Frequently Asked Questions

 - How long does the cherry season run?

-Typically we run for about 10 days to 2 weeks.
+Typically we run for about 5 – 7 days.
 This is variable, depending on the year, the size of the crop and the weather we are having.
 It will also depend on yellow jackets, which can deplete our crop rapidly.

 - How can I reach a live person to ask more questions?

-You can send us an email, or call us at 406-844-3547 or 406-844-3863.
+You can send us an email, or call us at 406-290-1377 (does not receive text messages!).
+You can also message us on Facebook or Google.
 Please leave a message if you don’t get someone, often times we are in the orchard and can’t get to the phone.
 We will return your phone call just as soon as we can.